wednesdayayay/Scrawl/README.md

 b) an img to flash onto a microSD card if you would rather (haven't tried the image creation part yet but it looks pretty easy)

+I've uploaded a MIDI control template for the korg nano kontrol version 1 it won't be the final one as it is more utilitarian than intuitively laid out for playing currently after I'm done with my next MIDI sweep I'll also add a list of MIDI values to be used with scrawl and a picture detailing what on the korg controller is mapped where

 here are a couple pictures of it in various uses

 ![](https://i.imgur.com/4pMT7vB.png)